guildai/guild.ai/pages/docs/runs.md

     [START]:[STOP]

-`STOP` and `START` are inclusive --- runs are selected beginning with the `STOP` index up to and including those with the `START` index.
+`STOP` and `START` are inclusive---runs are selected beginning with the `STOP` index up to and including those with the `START` index.

 Both `STOP` and `START` are optional.
 If `START` is omitted it is